VDA5050/VDA5050/VDA5050_EN.md

 Two categories of zones are distinguished: contour-based zones and kinematic center-based zones.
 This distinction is based on the different conditions for when the mobile robot is considered to be entering and exiting zones.

-#### Contour-based zones
+#### 6.4.1.1 Contour-based zones

 For contour-based zones, the contour of the mobile robot (including its load) determines zone entry and exit.
 Any part of the contour entering the zone is considered a zone entry.
 A zone exit shall be reported only when no part of the contour remains inside the zone.
-When a zone is reported as exited is decided by the mobile robot.
+At what point a zone is reported as exited is decided by the mobile robot.
 ![Figure 14 Depiction of a mobile robot entering a zone based on its contour (left) and a loaded mobile robot with corresponding extended bounding box exiting a zone (right)](./assets/contour_entry.png)
 >Figure 14 - Depiction of a mobile robot entering a zone based on its contour (left) and a loaded mobile robot with corresponding extended bounding box exiting a zone (right)